claudmariut/senior_project/README.md

         - Run verifyGesture.py to access the webcam and verify hand gestures.
         - Recognized gestures are displayed on the frame.
         - Press 'q' to exit the loop.

+### Home Assistant and Project Demo
+__1. switchLight.py__

+  - Controls a smart switch/light using MQTT for Home Assistant Integration.

+__2. projectDemo.py__

+  - Combines all the Machine Learning Models establishing communication with Home Assistant.
+(Implement a new Gesture Recognition Model)

+__3. restfulAPI.py__

+  - (In progress) New alternative to establish a better integration between the AI Module and Home Assistant.

 ## Dependencies
   - OpenCV